ht1212/quality_quantity_modelling/README.md

 4. [Model Predicted Vaccine Efficacy as a Function of the Immune Response](R3_Efficacy_Function_IR)

 ## System Requirements
-Perfomring this analysis requires only a standard computer with enough RAM to support running the code through R. This code has only been tested on Windows systems.
+Perfomring this analysis requires only a standard computer with enough RAM to support running the code through R. This code has only been tested on a Windows system with the specifications as below:

+Processor: Intel(R) Core(TM) i7-7560U CPU @ 2.40GHz
+Intalled RAM: 16.0GB
+System Type: 64-bit operating system x4 based processor Windows specifications: Windows 10 Pro, Version 1803

 ### Software Requirements
 Users should have R version 3.4.0 or higher, and several packages set up from CRAN.